Editor’s Verdict

 Plus500 Futures Account Opening

 Account verification is mandatory, as Plus500 complies with global AML/KYC stipulations enforced by the CFTC.
-Most traders get verified after sending a copy of a government-issued ID and one proof of residency document.
+In most instances, traders can complete the verification process by sending a copy of a government-issued ID and one proof of residency document.
 Plus500 Futures might ask for additional information on a case-by-case basis.

 Minimum Deposit